Benwick921/i3gapstutorial/README.md

 # i3-gaps Installation Tutorial
-Parts of the tutorial are taken from other tutorials.
+Parts of the tutorial are taken from other tutorials.<br/>
-I put my files to take inspiration from
+I put my dot files to take inspiration from

 ![GitHub Logo](https://cdn.discordapp.com/attachments/537387570620006401/698175766772318218/unknown.png)